National colours of Australia: History

-The first Australian national sporting team to wear green and gold was the Australian cricket team that toured England in 1899.
+The first Australian national sporting team to wear green and gold was the Australia cricket team that toured England in 1899.
 Their clothes were the traditional white, but the captain Joe Darling arranged for green and gold caps and blazers to be worn for the opening match of the Ashes series.
 Previously, the team had had no uniform cap or blazer colours but wore an assortment of club or state colours.
-The Australian cricket team continued to use the colours thereafter, and in 1908 the colours were ratified as the official team colours for future Australian cricket teams.
+The Australian cricket team continued to use the colours thereafter, and in 1908 the colours were ratified as the official team colours for future Australia cricket teams.
 During subsequent discussions by members of the New South Wales Cricket Association, the colours were reportedly referred to as "gum-tree green" and "wattle-gold".
-Australian national colours have switched between green and blue often throughout history causing some Australians to confuse the two.

 The Australasian Olympic team adopted "green and wattle" in 1908, but not every team played in the colours.
 In the 1912 Olympics, an official Australian uniform was adopted for the first time: green vests with gold trimming, and white shorts with green and gold trimming.

-Of the football codes, the Australian national soccer team first wore green and gold in 1924 with the Australian national rugby league team and Australia national rugby union team following in 1928 and 1929 respectively.
+Of the football codes, the Australian national soccer team first wore green and gold in 1924 with the national rugby league team and rugby union team following in 1928 and 1929 respectively.